photoprism/photoprism-docs/docs/getting-started/vpn/tailscale.md

 - ssh into the cloud server from your desktop machine, that should work.

-- From the cloud server, ping your desktop which should fail.
+- From the cloud server, ping your desktop, ssh into it or something else.
+All of it should fail.

 !!! example ""